Richard Bland (golfer): Senior career

 In May 2023, Bland applied for entry to the 2023 Senior Open Championship, to be played in late July, for which he had fulfilled one exemption category as a former European Tour winner being at the exact age of 50 years at the time of the championship.
 However, Bland was denied entry due to outstanding fines to the European Tour, related to breaching conflicting tournament regulations.

+In 2023, while playing in the July LIV Golf event at Valderrama Golf Club, Bland was put on the clock for slow play early in the second round.
+On the 15th tee, he took 1 minute and 49 seconds to hit his drive, earning a two-stroke penalty, which was reportedly the first of its kind for LIV.

 In May 2024, Bland won his first senior major at the KitchenAid Senior PGA Championship.
 In July 2024, he won his second senior major, defeating Hiroyuki Fujita in a playoff to win the U.S. Senior Open.
 In a quest to complete the "Bland Slam" (winning all senior majors in which he was eligible for), Bland was unable to enter The Senior Open Championship at the end of July at Carnoustie.
 Having not paid outstanding fines to the European Tour (DP World Tour), as the case in 2023, Bland was again denied entry to play.